ADHD Study Tips For Learning With Attention-Deficit/Hyperactivity Disorder

 Are ADHD symptoms impacting your academic success?

-College students with ADHD may struggle with concentration, planning, and completing assignments, as well as managing time effectively.
+Symptoms of ADHD may make it hard for people of all ages to study efficiently.
+For example, research suggests that college students with an ADHD brain may struggle with concentration, planning, and completing assignments as well as managing time effectively.
 Lack of planning may also lead to procrastination, which may prompt anxiety regarding test performance.

 A study that looked at middle school students indicated that those with ADHD usually turned in around 12% fewer homework assignments than their peers.
 This could indicate a need for intervention strategies.

-The Attention Deficit Disorder Association (ADDA) recommends a few tips to promote academic performance.
+The Attention Deficit Disorder Association (ADDA) recommends a few tips to help students study and promote academic performance.
 Since each individual may experience different symptoms with varying severity, ADDA suggests identifying the areas that need the most help.

 Try the Pomodoro technique, one of the most effective ADHD study tips